FAA1.D Programs Administered by FAA : 01 NA Programs : C Elderly Simplified Application Project (ESAP)

 From regular NA to ESAP.
 When the budgetary unit is now eligible for the considerations offered by ESAP, all of the following applies to the budgetary unit:

-The budgetary unit retains its approval period
+The budgetary unit retains its approval period.

-No longer required to complete the MAC
+No longer required to complete the Mid Approval Contact (MAC).

 From ESAP to regular NA.
 When the budgetary unit is no longer eligible for ESAP considerations, all of the following applies to the budgetary unit:

-Retains the 36-month approval period
+Retains the 36-month approval period.

 NOTE ESAP cases that convert to regular NA in the 17th month or later in the 36-month approval period are not required to complete a MAC.
-(See Example 1 and Example 2)
+(See Example 1 and Example 2.)

 ESAP Categorical Eligibility